jlindsey15/RoverBot/README.md

 Author: Jack Lindsey

-An autonomous, 3D-printed robot that seeks out the nearest non-wall object, moves towards it, and snaps menacingly at it with its claws.
+Code for a 3D-printed robot that seeks out the nearest non-wall object, moves towards it, and snaps menacingly at it with its claws.
 Could be modified to drag the object around.

+Hardware files / instructions at http://www.thingiverse.com/thing:941469